amitx13/Learning-Rust/readme.md

 1. `mutable referenses`
 2. `ImMutable referenses`
 like rihana can have multiple borower but in case of multiple borower she cannot do hanky panky (`ImMutable referenses`) with anyone but if she still wants to do hanky-panky with borower she is only allowed to have only one borower(`mutable referenses`)

 note: if owner goes out of scope all the borower will die and if borower goes out of acope it doesn't effect the owner

 # mutable referenses
-only one mutable referense is allowed if there is a mutable referense then immutable referense is not allowed (in case u are using the mutable referense but if u are not using the mutable referense then the immutable referense can exists)
+only one mutable referense is allowed if there is a mutable referense then immutable referense is not allowed (in case u have declared the mutable referense but if u are not using the mutable referense then the immutable referense can exists)

 # Rules of Borrowing that makes it memory safe
 multiple immutable referenses is allowed